One Mission, Many Stories: Planning Your Trinity College Academic Program

 You need a specific set of skills, a base of knowledge, and relevant experiences to shape your life journey.
 A major helps to establish a calling and enhance your contributions to your family, society, and the world.
 Your major will also become a key component of your resume.

 By completing a major, you will have demonstrated your competence in a significant area of human inquiry, engaged in hands-on learning, and shown your ability to dive deep into the complexities of a particular area of 21st-century life.
-Your experience in your major will culminate with a capstone course that enables you to demonstrate your mastery of key concepts and skills in your area of expertise.
+Your experience in your major will culminate with an integrative thought capstone course that enables you to demonstrate your mastery of key concepts and skills in your area of expertise.

 Chapter Four: Becoming a Lifelong Learner (approximately 24 hours)